reecetech/pactman/README.md

 When setting up the testing of a provider you will also need to setup the management of these provider states.
-The Pact verifier does this by making additional HTTP requests to the `--provider-states-setup-url` you provide.
+The Pact verifier does this by making additional HTTP requests to the `<provider setup url>` you provide.
 This URL could be on the provider application or a separate one.
 Some strategies for managing state include:

 - Having endpoints in your application that are not active in production that create and delete your datastore state
 - A separate application that has access to the same datastore to create and delete, like a separate App Engine module or Docker container pointing to the same datastore
 - A standalone application that can start and stop the other server with different datastore states

 For more information about provider states, refer to the [Pact documentation] on [Provider States].